A Unified Approach to Distance-Two Colouring of Graphs on Surfaces: Proofs of the Main Lemmas

-} So we are done if the pair $(X_0,Y_0)$ also satisfies condition~(iii) (\,with $X=X_0$ and $Y=Y_0$\,).
+Since~$X_0$ and~$Y_0$ are non-empty, we are done if the pair $(X_0,Y_0)$ also satisfies the inequalities of~(S3) for any non-empty subset $W\subseteq X_0$.
 Suppose this is not the case.
 So there must exist a set $Z_1\subseteq X_0$ with

 Define $X_1=X_0\setminus Z_1$ and $Y_1=Y_0^{X_1}$.
-Again, by construction, $(X_1,Y_1)$ satisfies conditions~(i) and~(ii) of~(S3).
-If it does not satisfy condition~(iii) we iterate the process (\,see Figure~\ref{fig:density}\,) and eventually obtain a pair $(X_k,Y_k)$ satisfying conditions~(i), (ii) and~(iii) of~(S3).
-We only need to check that $Y_k\ne\varnothing$.
+Again, by construction, it is easy to see that $(X_1,Y_1)$ is a very special $\zeta_S^*$-pair.
+If it does not satisfy condition~(S3), we iterate the process (see Figure~\ref{fig:density}) and eventually obtain a very special $\zeta_S^*$-pair $(X_k,Y_k)$ satisfying condition~(S3).
+To conclude the proof, we only need to check that $X_k$ and $Y_k$ are non-empty.

 Let $1\le i\le k$.
 Since $X_i=X_{i-1}\setminus Z_i$, we have